 Policy H4: Heritage Assets

-4.58 Non-designated heritage assets are “buildings, monuments, sites, places, areas or landscapes identified as having a degree of significance meriting consideration in planning decisions but which are not formally designated heritage assets” (PPG ‘Conserving and enhancing the historic environment’ para.039).
-Notable unlisted buildings in Our Neighbourhood have been identified through the Durham County Council (2016b) character appraisal of the Durham City Conservation Area.
+4.61 Non-designated heritage assets are “buildings, monuments, sites, places, areas or landscapes identified by plan-making bodies as having a degree of heritage significance meriting consideration in planning decisions but which do not meet the criteria for designated heritage assets” (PPG ‘Historic environment’ para.039).
+Notable unlisted buildings (i.e. non-designated heritage assets) in Our Neighbourhood have been identified through the Durham County Council (2016b) character appraisal of the Durham City Conservation Area.
 They are listed in Appendix B. These sites therefore have heritage significance which needs to be considered in planning decisions.
-This list in Appendix B is not exhaustive, is the situation at the time of writing (March 2019), and other non-designated heritage assets might be identified in the future.
+This list in Appendix B is not exhaustive, is the situation at the time of writing (September 2019), and other non-designated heritage assets might be identified in the future.

-4.59 Protection of the World Heritage Site is covered in Policy H1 and of the conservation areas in Our Neighbourhood in Policy H2.
+4.62 Protection of the World Heritage Site is covered in Policy H1 and of the Conservation Areas in Our Neighbourhood in Policy H2.
 Neville’s Cross Battlefield site is additionally covered in Policy G2.

-4.61 Designated and non-designated heritage assets make an invaluable contribution to the character and significance of Our Neighbourhood.
-Not only is the visual impact important, but the buildings and sites of heritage interest provide communal connection; the meanings of a place for the people who relate to it, or to whom it figures in their collective memory, gives a sense of identity.
+4.66 Designated and non-designated heritage assets make an invaluable contribution to the character and significance of Our Neighbourhood.
+Not only is the visual impact important, but the buildings and assets of heritage interest provide a sense of place, identity and community.

 Next section: Theme 2b: A beautiful and historic city – Green infrastructure